 The Benefits Clinics run monthly in libraries across West Cumbria: Seascale, Whitehaven, Workington, Keswick, Silloth, Maryport and Wigton.
 Appointment slots are available with one of our trained members of staff.

-During these appointments, we can help you to complete applications for the following non-means tested benefits (Clicking on each Benefit link will take you to the relevant DWP webpage where you will find details about elibigibility etc.):
+During these appointments, we can help you to complete applications for the following non-means tested benefits (clicking on each Benefit link will take you to the relevant DWP webpage where you will find details about elibigibility etc.):

 We can also support you to make a referral to the DWP Home Visiting Team if required.

-In addition we can will provide you with information about and support to access; Council tax discounts, health benefits and funding, grants from appropriate charitable trusts and benevolent foundations, and discounts from local businesses, leisure facilities etc.
+In addition we can provide you with information about and support to access; Council tax discounts, health benefits and funding, grants from appropriate charitable trusts and benevolent foundations, and discounts from local businesses, leisure facilities etc.